-14. Spend the night in the castle of Cardona
+14. Tip: Spend the night in the castle of Cardona

 Have you not booked your hotels for your trip yet?
 Then you will probably be happy with this tip.
 The town of Cardona has a medieval fortified castle, the Castell de Cardona.
 The origin of this castle is the 9th century, partly built because of the important salt mine in Cardona.
 The castle has great symbolic value for the Catalans, as it was the last place in the resistance against Castilian rule.
 You have a magnificent view here and nowadays the castle is decorated as a "parador".
 The Spanish government has chosen to convert a number of unique historical locations in Spain into state hotels, of which this castle is truly a unique location.

-Nice tip: this parador is one of the most special places to stay in Catalonia!
-More info and reservations about the Parador. .
+Hotel tip: this parador is one of the most special places to stay in Catalonia Spain!
+More info and reservations about the Parador.
 It can also be nice to take a walk through the historic center of Cardona.

 15. Marimurtra botanical gardens (Blanes)